Tyler School of Art

 Gabriel Kaprielian, Assistant Professor, Department of Architecture, Tyler School of Art; M.Arch., University of California Berkeley.

-Lisa Kay, Assistant Professor, Department of Art Education and Community Arts, Tyler School of Art; Ed.D., Northern Illinois University.
+Lisa Kay, Assistant Professor, Department of Art Education and Community Arts Practices, Tyler School of Art; Ed.D., Northern Illinois University.

-Nichola Kinch, Assistant Professor, Department of Foundations, Tyler School of Art; M.F.A., Temple University.
+Nichola Kinch, Associate Professor, Department of Foundations, Tyler School of Art; M.F.A., Temple University.

 Jonathan Dunlap Kline, Assistant Professor (Teaching/Instructional), Department of Art History, Tyler School of Art; Ph.D., Temple University.